amazon-ion/ion-docs/docs/binary.md

     nested fields.
   * When _1 < L < 14_ then there is no _length_ field as _L_ is enough to represent
     the struct size, and no assertion is made about field ordering.
-  * Otherwise, the _length_ field exists, and no assertion is made about field ordering.
+  * Otherwise _L_ is 14, the _length_ field exists, and no assertion is made about field ordering.

 **Note:** Because VarUInts depend on end tags to indicate their lengths,